 Commercial jam is made with additives to instantly thicken it so that it's fast to make in large, mass produced batches.
 Anathoth Farm jam contains no additives and each batch is boiled for half an hour!

 Anathoth means 'new beginnings' and we believe the correct pronounciation is “Ah-na-tot”, but you can say it anyway you like!

 We make a total of 24 products (Jams, Curds, Marmalades, Chutneys, Pickles and Relishes).

 Listening to our customers is important to us and we enjoy receiving your new flavour suggestions.
 In fact, that’s how our delicious Rhubarb & Red Berry Jam came about.
 We ran a competition asking for new flavour suggestions from customers and staff and the winning suggestion was Rhubarb and Strawberry Jam.
 Our jam makers decided to tweak the idea slightly by adding a touch of raspberry, since it’s New Zealand’s favourite jam flavour.

 We aren’t able to make all the many new flavour suggestions that we receive, even though we’d love to.
 Sometimes our decision is based on the commercial availability of some fruit and vegetables and sometimes it’s about making sure that our retailers also like and support our flavour range.

 We have been overwhelmed with positive feedback from consumers who are thrilled to have a range Anathoth Farm products available in Australia.
 Many emails and letters that we receive from Australian customers contain reminiscences of childhood memories and how much Anathoth Farm jam reminds them of their Mother’s or Grandmother’s home-made jam.

-You can find a range of Anathoth Farm jam and pickles in Woolworths and Coles stores.
+You can find a range of Anathoth Farm jams in Woolworths and Coles stores.
 To view the range available, please follow this link to the Australian website.
 A range of both jams and pickles can be purchased online for Australia-wide delivery.
 We thank you for your support.